English for Speakers of Other Languages

-Our English for Speakers of Other Languages program has helped more than 350 students, from 60 countries, embark on new and productive lives in their adopted country, the United States.
+Our English for Speakers of Other Languages program has helped over 500 students from more than 65 countries embark on new and productive lives in their adopted country, the United States.

 More than an academic program, ESOL is a vital support system of peer tutors, summer courses, and dedicated faculty devoted to helping courageous first-generation students realize their dream of attending college.

-Applications are available through high school ESOL instructors and guidance counselors, and from UNH Manchester.
-Interested students should submit the completed application, personal essay, and the letter of recommendation and contact the Center for Academic Enrichment to sign up for the computerized test by June 1.
-Applications must be mailed or delivered to:
+Applications are available through high school ESOL instructors and guidance counselors, community partners and from UNH Manchester.
+Interested students should submit the completed application, personal essay, and the letter of recommendation and contact the Center for Academic Enrichment to sign up for the computerized test by June 30.
+Applications must be emailed to Donna.Laferriere@unh.edu.

 This program helps students improve writing, listening, reading and speaking skills through: